ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/COHERENCE_ACHIEVEMENT_GUIDE.md

 ## 🏆 **Achievement Summary**

-**We have successfully moved from complete system failure to coherent operation.** The mathematical framework is sound, the core systems are working, and the foundation is solid for advanced development.
+**We have successfully moved from complete system failure to operational.** The mathematical framework is computable, the core systems are working, and the foundation is solid for advanced development.

 The next phase focuses on **gradual complexity restoration** while maintaining the stability we've achieved.